Asterka/PXE-automated-installation/README.md

 2) Execute the file with a working network interface as a parameter.
 The network interface should be attached to the computer that is going to work as a server.
 The network should also have another computer, which we will install our system, to be a part of it.
 The example for enp0s25 is:

     ./setup enp0s25

+3) On the client machine, enable loading via network adapter (PXE v IPv4).

+4) On user bootscreen choose the last option(Install Ubuntu 18.04)

+5) After the installation switch back to boot from disk option in BIOS.

+One can then connect to the client machine with the installed system using "ssh root@192.168.0.161", as the address assigned by the DHCP is in this range.

 The setup file does the following:
 1) Downloads the kernel files from the vendor.
 Unzips the files into a